curl/everything-curl/http/post/json.md

     --header "Accept: application/json"

-This option does not make curl actually understand or know about the JSON data it sends, but it makes it easier to send it. curl will not touch or parse the data that it sends, so you need to make sure it is valid JSON yourself.
+This option does not make curl actually understand or know about the JSON data it sends, but it makes it easier to send it. curl does not touch or parse the data that it sends, so you need to make sure it is valid JSON yourself.

 Send a basic JSON object to a server: